This discussion in my Website Options for Law Firms series will take a look at FindLaw as a website services provider.

 Analyzing the SEO potential of Findlaw Websites

-For a more comprehensive test I also performed the same searches in two larger markets.
-Some of these searches yielded one Findlaw site in first page results while some of these searches yielded none.
+For a more comprehensive test, I performed the same searches in two larger markets.
+Some of these searches yielded one FindLaw site in first page results, while some of these searches yielded none.

 Evaluating a Findlaw website’s ease of use

-Given that Findlaw is an all encompassing service, and not a do-it-yourself platform, I evaluated ease of use by looking at how painless it is to have a site constructed within a reasonable amount of time as well as the level of ongoing support received.
+Given that FindLaw is an all-encompassing service and not a do-it-yourself platform, I evaluated ease of use by looking at how painless it is to have a site constructed within a reasonable amount of time as well as the level of ongoing support received.

 The company provides far more support than the other options I’ve looked at.
-The process of having a site constructed appears to be relatively painless.
-Also, there are roughly 150 Findlaw representatives working in different parts of the US and a point is made by these representatives to try to visit with the attorney on a semi-regular basis.
+FindLaw has roughly 150 representatives working in different parts of the US.
+These representatives make a point to try to visit with their attorneys on a semi-regular basis.
 This should provide an attorney an additional avenue to address concerns.

 Analyzing whether Findlaw’s websites are well-suited to the changing web environment

 The web is changing rapidly — making having an optimized and dynamic website for desktop and mobile more critical than ever.
 Law firms we assist with our marketing services currently see roughly forty percent of their traffic coming from mobile devices.